Logo

 Kazuhiko Torishima received a Special Achievement Award at the 2022 Japan Media Arts Festival for his work in manga, including the discovering of Toriyama and establishing the now "indispensable cross-media production method".

-In 2016, Kazuhiko Torishima claimed that when he became a deputy editor at Weekly Shonen Jump he created teaching materials for how the editors should help their manga artists that are still used to this day.
+Kazuhiko Torishima claimed that when he became a deputy editor at Weekly Shonen Jump he created teaching materials for how editors should help their manga artists that are still used as of 2016.

 Kazuhiko Torishima convinced Toriyama to make Arale the main character of Dr Slump instead of Senbei Norimaki, which the author agrees turned out better.